mappls-api/mapmyindia-api-addendums/mapmyindia-mappls-deeplinks/android/readme.md

 ### Integration Tips
 <br>
-This URI is intended for **mobile deep linking**, and will only work if the **Mappls app is installed** otherwise please ask the user to download the mappls app.
+This URI is intended for <strong>mobile deep linking</strong>, and will only work if the <strong>Mappls app is installed</strong> otherwise please ask the user to download the mappls app.
 Mappls App package name : `com.mmi.maps`

 <br><br>